dennii/dennii.github.io/about.md

 title: About
 ---

-Hi there, I'm Dennis Barrett, hailing from Johannesburg, South Africa.
+Hi there!
+I'm Dennis Barrett, hailing from Johannesburg, South Africa.

 During my initial university years, I immersed myself in mathematics, both pure and applied, as well as computer science.
 This led on to a MSc[^1] and PhD[^2]